lyc-handson-aws/handson-topic10/README.md

 ## What could be learned in this topic:

 #### AWS SDK for Go

 :point_right:How to write a go program using/connecting/communicating with AWS resources(Cloudwatch-Loggroup/S3-Bucket/DynamoDB-Table/KMS-key)

+#### AWS APIGateway + Lumbda

+:point_right:How to write a go program using/connecting/communicating with AWS resources(Cloudwatch-Loggroup/S3-Bucket/DynamoDB-Table/KMS-key)